griccardos/sweep/README.md

 ## Alpha keys

-Same format as standard keyboard
+Same format as standard keyboard.
+Only difference is placing ' and " instead of ; and : on the base layer, as they are used more.

 ## Thumbs

 Space and symbol layer (hold) on left thumb
 Tab on other left thumb

-Enter and navigation layer (hold) on right thumb
-Backspace/delete on other right thumb
+Enter and navigation layer (hold) on right thumb Backspace/delete on other right thumb

 ## Homerow mods

 Similar order as standard keyboard.
 Shift on pinky
 Ctrl on ring finger
 Alt on middle finger
 Gui on index finger

 ## Symbol layer